 Serve alongside these delicious sides for a complete meal:

-Simple grilled then drizzled with a simple butter sauce
+Wild caught salmon grilled to perfection then drizzled with a simple butter sauce.

 3 tbsp. melted ghee